MayaAmelieSeale/Monkey_Species_Image_Classification/README.md

 # Monkey_Species_Image_Classification
 Classifying Images of Monkeys by Species - Finetuned CNN and Vision Transformer approaches

 I used three different approaches to classify 10 species of Monkeys Species dataset.
-CNN model based on EfficientNet with finetuning achieving 100% accuracy on the test set.
+The best model was a CNN model based on EfficientNet with finetuning that achieved 100% accuracy on the test set.
 For this project, I have used 10 Monkey Species Dataset hosted on kaggle, which consists of 1369 colour images in 10 classes.

 Total Images = 1369